 So, whether you want to protect your house from zombies with plants that spit stuff, or play a game of two-on-two with some of your favorite players in the NBA, today's the day to make it happen for only a dollar each.

 The last Humble Bundle for Android just ended, but if that wasn't quite enough to slake your desire for gaming on the go, may I interest you in the Humble Mobile Bundle?
 The primary difference between this one and the last is that this package won't include Steam codes for the desktop counterparts.
 Only Android.
 However, the four primary games you get are Contre Jour, Anomaly Korea, Plants vs. Zombies and Bladeslinger.
+If you pay more than the average ($5.38 at time of writing, but ~$7 is typical throughout the life of the sale), you can unlock Metal Slug 3 and The Room.

 Show of hands, Verizon users: who's excited to shell out another six bucks a month to Big Red?
 Verizon and its new partner Extent hope that you are.
 Today they've introduced the GameTanium Mobile subscription-based service exclusively for Verizon's customers, bringing "more than 100 of the best Android smartphone games and more than 50 tablet games" to subscribers.
 The fee will show up on customers' phone bill every month, but Verizon has generously offered a three day trial.